 To learn more about K-12 STUDY CANADA, visit the About Us page.

 Outreach News - Canada in the Classroom

-Click here to read about Michael Cawthra, a teacher associate of the STUDY CANADA program who travels from classroom to classroom to share exciting tales from different time periods and geographic areas of Canada.
+Michael Cawthra is a teacher associate of the STUDY CANADA program who travels from classroom to classroom to share exciting tales from different time periods and geographic areas of Canada.

-Click here to read a letter from Dennis Rees, a K-12 STUDY CANADA Teacher Associate in Arizona.
+Letter from a K-12 STUDY CANADA Teacher Associate

-Click here to see a listing of earlier articles from the Outreach News - Canada in the Classroom Archive.
+Outreach News - Canada in the Classroom Archive

 STUDY CANADA Summer Institute News & Photo Gallery